Ayush-Sharma12/FloraVision/README.md

 # FloraVision

 A React + Vite + Tailwind CSS single-page site for a plant store.
 It includes a hero, trendy plants grid, customer reviews, a featured “Best O2” section, and a footer.
-Icons are from lucide-react.
+Icons are from Figma Design.

 ## Deployable Link
 https://flora-vision-ed28.vercel.app/